 Who can use it and how much does it cost?

 SCCM licenses are covered under our Microsoft Campus Agreement.
-UIT provides and manages the servers.
+University Information Technology (UIT) provides and manages the servers.
 Any technology manager whose computers are in the CougarNet domain can use SCCM.
 Any interested technology manager must complete the SCCM checklist, comply with all SCCM policies such as local configuration settings to ensure proper operation and attend a UIT SCCM training session.

-If your Windows 8/7/Vista computers are in the "managed" group in the CougarNet domain, they can be managed with SCCM.
-To see if a computer is in this managed group:
+If your Windows computers are bound to the CougarNet domain, they can be managed with SCCM.

 Who supports it?